Preciousnnebuogor/foodie/README.md

 ### Short description

 The Foodie app is committed to making healthy eating simple and accessible.
-By focusing on nutrient-rich meals, maintaining high hygiene standards, and providing a seamless online ordering experience which enables the use of minipay for payment.
+By focusing on nutrient-rich meals, maintaining high hygiene standards, and providing a seamless online ordering experience which enables the use of Minipay for payment.

 ### Road Map
-- Adding of delivery management service
+- Addition of delivery management service
-- Addition of Admin sector to management orders and delivery
+- Addition of Admin section to manage orders and delivery
 - Additon of Map to enable customers monitor their orders

 ### How it was made

-This project was made using Next.js for the frontend and Zustand for the state management. connectiing with my smart contract was done usng Wagmi, ethers, viem and wallet connect.
+This project was made using Next.js for the frontend and Zustand for the state management.
+Connectiing with my smart contract was done using Wagmi, ethers, viem and wallet connect.

 ### Tools